 The SPF Bycatch and Discard Workplan was updated in February 2022.
 It includes specific measures to address the risks highlighted by the ERA and to minimise the risk of further interactions with non-target species.
-A copy of the current SPF Bycatch and Discarding Workplan can be found on the AFMA website ('Environment'-Bycatch and Discarding'-'Small Pelagic Fishery').
+A copy of the current SPF Bycatch and Discarding Workplan can be found on the AFMA website (or 'Commonwealth fisheries' - '-'Small Pelagic Fishery' - 'fishery publications').